kennethjang34/inventoryManagementSystem/README.md

 As a user, I want to be able to retrieve my login account password with my information.

-As a user, I want to be able to save my current inventory state
+As a user, I want to be able to save my current inventory manager state

-As a user, I want to be able to reload my inventory in the same state as last time from file
+As a user, I want to be able to reload my inventory manager state from file